mertpehlivancik/Programming-MarkupLanguages/Bash Script/CommandChallenge/Challenge.md

 ```

-## Challenge 13 - "Finding String and Printing All Lines"
+## Challenge 13 - "Printing All Lines Which Include Given Value"
 * There is a file named access.log in the current working directory.
 Print all lines in this file that contains the string "GET".
 * Used command detailed description: [grep](https://man7.org/linux/man-pages/man1/grep.1.html)